eg4000/SKU110K_CVPR19/README.md

-This is an internal code repo for us.
-Not the paper web page
+This is *NOT* the paper web page but just an internal code repo for us.

 # SKU110K